lescx/www.les.cx/content/colophon.md

 [les.cx](/) is made by Luca Etienne Schulz.

-It is typeset in `system-ui` font family.
-In article on why this should be the default behaviour is currently in draft.
+It is typeset in the `system-ui` font family.
+An article on why this should be the default behaviour is currently in draft.

 My server is hosted at [netcup.de](https://netcup.de), located in Nuremberg.